 The creation of our specification IMF builds on the existing IMF standard (ST 2067) developed by the Society of Motion Picture and Television Engineers (SMPTE), which was designed for streamlining the distribution of premium feature film content.

 Whilst the foundations of IMF can be applied to most content, there are some ways in which the standards were not well aligned to the needs of broadcasters and online content producers.
-That’s why in 2018 the DPP and SMPTE published:
+That’s why the DPP and SMPTE have published:

 TSP 2121 makes it possible to automate the content supply chain, simplify the versioning process, enable workflow efficiencies, and reduce QC and archive storage costs.
 All while maintaining the quality of the original asset.
 The result is significant cost, storage and time savings.

 DPP Recommendation: Carriage of User Metadata in IMF

 IMF makes provisions for some mandatory and some optional user-provided metadata.
 Adopters of IMF in the broadcast and online distribution industry may require additional metadata to be carried with the bundle.
 The DPP has therefore published a Recommendation which defines usage of common user metadata elements, and their carriage in SMPTE TSP 2121 IMF Packages.